nuxt-modules/sitemap/README.md

 - Type: `string`
 - Default: `undefined`
-- Required: `true`
+- Required: `false`

-The host of your site.
-This is required to generate the sitemap.xml.
+The URL of your site.
+This is required when prerendering to generate the sitemap.
 Example: https://example.com

 ### `trailingSlash`